Ruhani424/UpSkill_group15/README.md

+🚀 About Upskill
+Upskill is an online coding learning platform 💻 designed for both beginners and professionals looking to master today's most in-demand programming skills.

+With ✨ interactive lessons, 🛠️ real-world projects, and 👨‍🏫 expert guidance, Upskill makes coding:

+✅ Simple

+✅ Practical

+✅ Career-focused

-Upskill is an online coding learning platform designed to help beginners and professionals master in-demand programming skills.
-With interactive lessons, real-world projects, and expert guidance, we make learning to code simple, practical, and career-focused.
-From HTML and Python to full stack development, Upskill empowers you to build, create, and grow in the tech world — anytime, anywhere.
+Whether you're starting with HTML or aiming to become a full stack developer, Upskill empowers you to build, create, and grow in the tech world — 🌍 anytime, anywhere.

+🧰 Tech Stack Used
+Technology	Description
+🌐 HTML/CSS	For building foundational web pages
+⚛️ React.js	Frontend framework for dynamic UIs
+🧪 Git & GitHub	Version control and collaboration